dunglas/frankenphp/docs/extensions.md

 #### Working with Arrays

-FrankenPHP provides native support for PHP arrays through the `frankenphp.AssociativeArray` array amd `frankenphp.PackedArray` types.
+FrankenPHP provides native support for PHP arrays through `frankenphp.AssociativeArray` and `frankenphp.PackedArray`.

-`AssociativeArray` represents an associative hashmap and is composed of a `Map: map[string]interface{}` and an optional order `[]string`.
+`AssociativeArray` represents an associative hashmap and is composed of a `Map: map[string]interface{}` and an optional `Order: []string`.
+For unordered arrays, `Order` will be left empty.

 `PackedArray` is just an alias for a go slice `[]interface{}`